Obi Station: Layout

 The station consists of an island platform serving two tracks at grade.
 The station building is built in traditional Japanese style to resemble a castle with white plaster namako walls.
 It houses a staffed ticket window and a waiting area.
 Access to the island platform is by means of a level crossing.
-A bike shed and parking is available at the station forecourt.
+A bike shed and parking are available at the station forecourt.

 Management of the passenger facilities at the station has been outsourced to the JR Kyushu Tetsudou Eigyou Co., a wholly owned subsidiary of JR Kyushu specialising in station services.
 It staffs the ticket booth which is equipped with a POS machine but does not have a Midori no Madoguchi facility.